CircuitSetup/Remote/FUTABA.md

 - Buttons "O.O" and "RESET" (various functions; momentary)
 - Calibration button (momentary)

-Additionally, up to eight "buttons" can be installed, used for audio playback and/or MQTT messaging.
-These buttons are hereinafter called "Buttons 1-8", and all of them are optional.
+Additionally, up to eight "User Buttons" can be installed, used for audio playback and/or MQTT messaging.

 Power, "O.O" and "RESET" are on the Unibox.
-This leaves Calibration and, optionally, "Buttons 1-8" to assign.
+This leaves Calibration and, optionally, User Buttons to assign.

 "UP/DOWN" and "HOLD" on the Unibox are free to use; however, one of those should be used as a real power switch, separating the battery from the Control Board (unless you want to power down your Futaba prop by pulling out the USB cable from the battery).
-The other can, for instance, be equipped with a 3-position momentary flat handle mini toggle switch, provide two momentary connections, one of which can be "Calibration", the other #1 of "Buttons 1-8".
+The other can, for instance, be equipped with a 3-position momentary flat handle mini toggle switch, provide two momentary connections, one of which can be "Calibration", the other a User Button.

-You can also wire the "Fail Safe Set" button on the Futaba as "Calibration", and/or use the Futaba's toggle switches on the top and front as "Buttons 1-8".
+You can also wire the "Fail Safe Set" button on the Futaba as "Calibration", and/or use the Futaba's toggle switches on the top and front as User Buttons.

 ### How to take apart the Futaba remote control